vle-forge/vle-project.org/content/about.md

   and visualisation components of EOV and finally connect them to the DEVS-Bus.
   The Simulation plug-ins simulate the behaviours of the DEVS atomic models and VLE coordinates the simulation.
+- GVLE is a graphical user interface.
+It provides tools to visually construct a hierarchy of coupled models.
+A modelling plug-in can be use to define and to modify the behaviour of atomic models displaying a text editor where DEVS functions can be coded.
+Moreover, GVLE enables the definition of experimental frames.
+Results of the modelling activity (structure and dynamics of the models) are stored in a particular XML format call VPZ.
 - RVLE (R for VLE) is a R-Package to build experimental frames, to edit VPZ, to launch the simulation and to get the results of the simulation within the R environment.